-CHEM 123-124: General Chemistry I & II Laboratory I-1 S.H.
+CHEM 123-124: General Chemistry I & II Laboratory 1-1 S.H.

 This is a laboratory course designed to illustrate the principles and applications of General Chemistry.
 Students registered for CHEM 121 must register for CHEM 123.
-Students registered for CHEM 122 must register for CHEM 124.
+Students registered for CHEM 122 must register for CHEM 124 or permission of Instructor.
 General Education category natural science.